yufree/yufree.cn/content/en/2023-06-25-molecular-networking-in-r/index.md

 - Step 3: Align both the original and shifted spectra A with spectra B. We got aligned m/z[100,200,265.995] with intensity[100,200,300] for A and [10,20,30] for B
 - Step 4: the cosine similarity of between A and B is 1, which means A and B are structure similar to each other

 In the above example, compound B is the oxidized metabolite of compound A. One fragment ions show the mass shift of oxidation while the smaller ions will not contain the fragment with oxidized parts.
-Such scenario is highly true for real world compounds.
-Now we can infer compound B should be a metabolite of compound by modified cosine similarity.
+In our example, m/z 250 from A is aligned to m/z 265.995 from B considering mass shift of precursors while the other two ions(m/z 100 and 200) are still aligned with raw spectra of A and B. All those three fragment ions are aligned for those modified cosine similarity calculation.
+Such scenario is highly true for real world compounds and smart to link compounds with similar MS2 spectra.
+Now we can infer compound B should be a metabolite of compound A by checking and interpret the mass shift of precursors.

 ## Different between molecular networking and PMD network